athuldeemsoft/APIs/README.md

     *Data will be in string format

-- Get Tissue area, cancer volume and gleason grade values of image.
+- Get Tissue area, Cancer volume and Gleason grade values of image.
     - GET: /Images/metric/<int:id>
     *This data will be generated only after user edits the annotation.
 The response will be a JSON object that converted to string.
 This data will also be present in the response when saving annoatation.